 We also invest in public awareness campaigns on the correct disposal of medicines and in collection systems for unused or expired medicines.
-AESGP is a partner of the #MedsDisposal campaign, a joint initiative that raises awareness of the appropriate disposal of medicines, including antibiotics, in Europe.
-An important feature of the project is an interactive map of Europe with direct links to the official websites providing information on the appropriate way of disposing medicines in each country.
+AESGP is a long-standing partner of the #MedsDisposal campaign, a joint initiative that raises awareness of the appropriate disposal of medicines, including antibiotics, in Europe.
+An important feature of the project is an interactive map of Europe with direct links to the official websites providing information on the appropriate way of disposing of medicines in each country.
 (To know more about our work on environmental issues, click here.)

-And since 2018, the Self-Care Industry, through AESGP, is a proud official partner of the European Antibiotic Awareness Day (EAAD), a European public health initiative led by the European Centre for Disease Prevention and Control (ECDC) celebrated each year on 18 November to raise awareness on antibiotic resistance.Read our Position Paper on AMR
+And since 2018, AESGP is a proud partner of the European Antibiotic Awareness Day (EAAD), a European public health initiative led by the European Centre for Disease Prevention and Control (ECDC) and celebrated each year on 18 November to raise awareness of antibiotic resistance.Read our Position Paper on AMR

 Health literacy will give antimicrobial resistance no chance

 Infections such as bronchitis, sore throat, flu and sinusitis are often cited as reasons for taking antibiotics.

 Improving public knowledge and health literacy is an important step to keep antibiotics working.
 According to the 2018 Eurobarometer, 57% of Europeans are not aware that antibiotics are ineffective against viruses and 44% do not know that antibiotics are not effective against cold and flu.
 This is an appalling reality considering that up to 80% of common winter illnesses are caused by viruses and therefore do not require any treatment by antibiotics.